droppedbars/strava-commute-times/README.md

 # strava-commute-times
 Test project to try Strava APIs, and some different things in Go

-This project is very much in progress and highly iterative.
-The initial goal is simply to learn to interact with some of the Strava APIs, with the outcome being calculations of time spent riding commutes vs pleasure rides.

 ## What it does
 This application will go through your bike rides in Strava for the current year, or a range of years, and produce some basic stats: your total commute distance, pleasure distance, and total distance for the year.
 It will also produce the percentages and if it is looking at the current year, provide a forecast of anticipated total distance.
 It also provides for how much of your commute distance each year is done by bicycle (currently hardcoded to a assumption of 5875 km per year)

 ## How to set up
 1. Log into Strava and go to https://www.strava.com/settings/api to set up your own API Application
-2. Get the Client ID and Secret
+1. Get the Client ID and Secret
-3. Copy api_client_secrets.json.template.json to api_client_secrets.json
+1. Copy api_client_secrets.json.template.json to api_client_secrets.json
-4. Enter the Client ID and Secrete from step 2 into api_client_secrets.json
+1. Enter the Client ID and Secrete from step 2 into api_client_secrets.json
-5. Run the application and follow the instructions: enter the provided URL into your web browser (you may need to log into strava) and click Authorize, copy and paste the resulting URL into the input in the application
+1. Run the application and follow the instructions: enter the provided URL into your web browser (you may need to log into strava) and click Authorize, copy and paste the resulting URL into the input in the application
-6. The application will output your Strava ride information for the current year and generate a bar chart for the current year
+1. The application will output your Strava ride information for the current year and generate a bar chart for the current year

 ## Notes for the Application
 * The application keeps your Client ID and Secrete in an unencrypted json file.
 So be aware of that.